aniketpathak028/zettelkasten/content/3-Resources/tech/k8s/pod.md

 	- Storage

 Note:
-`even though a pods is not a container but the most common pods are single container pods!`
+`even though a pod is not a container but the most common pods are single container pods!`

 Pod related commands:
 ```bash